Ericson2314/baccumulation/math/geometric-calculus.md

 \end{align}
 ```

-This saves us from actually needing to rigorously define the multiplicative integral from scratch.
+This saves us from actually needing to rigorously define the geometric integral from scratch.